 Beer variants: Endless Summer Wheat Ale, Procrastination Pale Ale, Elementary, English Ale, Wandering Wonderer IPA, Gateway Dry-Hopped Lager, Mango Cream Ale, Spiced Pineapple Ale

 Where to try Pedro: Pedro beers are available at Bar Pintxos (Muntinlupa), The Bottle Shop and The Perfect Pint (Fort Bonifacio), The Belle & Dragon, The Bottle Shop at Magallanes, Smoky Bastard at Hole in the Wall, Z Hostel in Poblacion, and Backyard Kitchen + Brew in UP Town Center and some branches of Family Mart.
 You can also order bottles online from The Green Grocer.
 [View BEER LOCATOR here.]

 - Facebook: Pedro Brewcrafters

 Puerto Princesa, Palawan

 Palawan is an island province in the Philippines, known for its beautiful beaches and natural attractions, including rich coral reefs for diving and an Underground River.
 Founded in 2013, Palaweño Brewery is “the Last Frontier’s” first and only craft beer.
-It’s also made by the first female craft beer brewers in the Philippines!
+It’s also the first female-led craft brewery in the Philippines.

 The brains behind the beer are Malu Lauengco and Ayah Javier, who lived in San Diego for more than 4 years when the craft beer craze hit the area.
 In 2012, she came back to the Philippines with an idea and homebrewer’s starter kit and the brewery was born.
 Their line of craft beers are named “Ayahay” which means relaxed, which captures the laid-back style of the island and the beers.